-As a Consultant at Foolproof, I help organisations understand their customers so they can deliver better experiences for them.
+As a Senior Consultant at Foolproof, I help organisations understand their customers so they can deliver better experiences for them.
 This involves dozens of hours speaking with users, trying to understand how they work, shop, communicate, bank or enjoy their spare time.
 In short, trying to appreciate how they live.
 Those conversations provide clues to informing design which makes their inescapable tasks easier, and the entertaining ones more enjoyable.

 I particularly like working in projects with elements of service design.
 Digital systems are a key part of user experiences, but there’s much more to them.
 I enjoy looking at the bigger picture, observing how people interact with digital systems through both online and offline channels, and finding ways to improve those processes.